Difference Between Geometric Mean vs Arithmetic Mean

 Conclusion

-Geometric Mean vs Arithmetic Mean both finds their application in economics, finance, statistics, etc. according to their suitability.
-The geometric mean is more suitable for calculating the mean and provides accurate results when the variables are dependent and widely skewed.
-However, an Arithmetic mean is used to calculate the average when the variables are not interdependent.
+Geometric Mean vs Arithmetic Mean finds their application in economics, finance, statistics, etc., according to suitability.
+The geometric mean is more suitable for calculating the mean and provides accurate results when dependent variables are widely skewed.
+However, an Arithmetic mean calculates the average when the variables are not interdependent.
 Therefore, these two should be used in a relevant context to get the best results.

 Recommended Articles